The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Color Constrained Paths

 This leaves the cases~$(0,\alpha,\alpha+1)$ and~$(1,\alpha+1,\alpha+1)$.
 In the first case, the starting vertex of an instance of \((0,\alpha-1,\alpha)\text{-}\RCP\) may be modified such that one new vertex from each color class is hit before reaching the original start vertex to reduce \((0,\alpha-1,\alpha)\text{-}\RCP\) to \((0,\alpha,\alpha+1)\text{-}\RCP\).
 In the second case, the color classes of an instance of \((1,\alpha,\alpha)\text{-}\RCP\) may simply be padded with unreachable vertices to reduce \((1,\alpha,\alpha)\text{-}\RCP\) to \((1,\alpha+1,\alpha+1)\text{-}\RCP\). \end{proof}

-Our analysis shows that almost all choices of~$a$ and~$b$ make~$(a,b,\alpha)\text{-}\RCP$ \NP-complete given that~$\alpha\geq3$ while particular choices are polynomial time solvable establishing a partial classification that mirrors Schaefer's dichotomy theorem.
-We did not establish a full dichotomy as the complexity of~$(1,1,2)\text{-}\RCP$,~$(1,2,2)\text{-}\RCP$ and~$(\alpha,\alpha,\alpha)\text{-}\RCP$ remains open.
-The complexity of the corresponding SAT-problems suggests that these problems may be solvable in polynomial time.
+Our analysis shows that~$(a,b,\alpha)\text{-}\RCP$ is \NP-complete for almost all choices of~$a$ and~$b$ given that~$\alpha$ is at least three while particular choices are polynomial-time solvable.
+This establishes a partial classification that mirrors Schaefer's dichotomy theorem.
+However, we did not establish a complete dichotomy as the complexity of~$(1,1,2)\text{-}\RCP$,~$(1,2,2)\text{-}\RCP$ and~$(\alpha,\alpha,\alpha)\text{-}\RCP$ remains open as an interesting problem for future work.
+The complexity of the corresponding~$\SAT$-problems suggests that these problems may be solvable in polynomial time.